ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/nic.md

 		* `lanIdSelector` (object)
 			* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
 			* properties:
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 				* `matchControllerRef` (boolean)
 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-		* `lanId` (string)
+* `mac` (string)
-			* description: LanID is the ID of the Lan on which the resource will be created.
-It needs to be provided via directly or via reference.
+	* description: The MAC address of the NIC.
+* `dhcp` (boolean)
+	* description: Indicates if the NIC will reserve an IP using DHCP.
-* `name` (string)
+* `firewallType` (string)
-	* description: The name of the  resource.
+	* description: The type of firewall rules that will be allowed on the NIC.
+If not specified, the default INGRESS value is used.
+	* possible values: "BIDIRECTIONAL";"EGRESS";"INGRESS"
-* `datacenterConfig` (object)
+* `ipsConfigs` (object)
-	* description: DatacenterConfig contains information about the datacenter resource on which the nic will be created.
+	* description: Collection of IP addresses, assigned to the NIC.
+Explicitly assigned public IPs need to come from reserved IP blocks.
+Passing value null or empty array will assign an IP address automatically.
+The IPs can be set directly or using reference to the existing IPBlocks and indexes.
+If no indexes are set, all IPs from the corresponding IPBlock will be assigned.
+All IPs set on the Nic will be displayed on the status's ips field.
 	* properties:
+		* `ips` (array)
+			* description: Use IPs to set specific IPs to the resource.
+If both IPs and IPsBlockConfigs are set, only `ips` field will be considered.
+		* `ipsBlockConfigs` (array)
+			* description: Use IpsBlockConfigs to reference existing IPBlocks, and to mention the indexes for the IPs.
+Indexes start from 0, and multiple indexes can be set.
+If no index is set, all IPs from the corresponding IPBlock will be assigned to the resource.
-		* `datacenterId` (string)
+* `serverConfig` (object)
-			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
-It needs to be provided via directly or via reference.
+	* description: ServerConfig contains information about the server resource on which the nic will be created.
-			* format: uuid
-		* `datacenterIdRef` (object)
-			* description: DatacenterIDRef references to a Datacenter to retrieve its ID.
 	* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `datacenterIdSelector` (object)
+		* `serverIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its DatacenterID.
+			* description: ServerIDSelector selects reference to a Server to retrieve its ServerID.
 			* properties:
 				* `matchControllerRef` (boolean)
 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-* `mac` (string)
-	* description: The MAC address of the NIC.
-* `serverConfig` (object)
-	* description: ServerConfig contains information about the server resource on which the nic will be created.
-	* properties:
 		* `serverId` (string)
 			* description: ServerID is the ID of the Server on which the resource will be created.
 It needs to be provided via directly or via reference.
 			* format: uuid